partigabor/aromatica-old/content/items/cinnamon.md

 bibFile = "static/files/bibliography.json"
 +++

->The inner bark of the cinnamon tree (Cinnamomum zeylanicum) from Sri LankaRelated to cassia.
+>The inner bark of the cinnamon tree (Cinnamomum zeylanicum) from Sri Lanka, related to cassia.
 See also Canela; Canella; Chinese cinnamon; Padang cinnamon: Saigon cinnamon.

 <p style="text-align:center;">